-- defined benefit pension fund assets held on the asset management company's balance sheet - intangible assets48 - the asset management company's holdings of its own shares within its CET149 - the applicable amount of the asset management company's holdings in financial sector entities' CET1 instruments - the sum of the items that have to be deducted from the additional capital amount (cf. point ii below) and that exceeds the asset management company's total additional capital.
+- losses for the current financial year - the non-called up portion of capital - the dividend amount for the previous year which the asset management company has decided to distribute during the financial year on the date of the general meeting ruling on the company's financial statements - deferred tax assets that rely on future profitability - defined benefit pension fund assets held on the asset management company's balance sheet - intangible assets47 - the asset management company's holdings of its own shares within its CET148 - the applicable amount of the asset management company's holdings in financial sector entities' CET1 instruments - the sum of the items that have to be deducted from the additional capital amount (cf. point ii below) and that exceeds the asset management company's total additional capital.